nuthhi/nuth-mods/README.md

 - ★🔔carpet
   - Adds a ton of cool technical features.
 A tonnnnnn
-  - Required by carpet
+    - Required by carpetExtras and carpetTIS
     - Server

 - ★🔔fabricLanguageKotlin (library)
   - Required by a lot of mods